kwesi-mb/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* - moves all the upper-case files rm *~ - deleting all the files that end with the character ~ mkdir -p - To create a tree directory
+mv [[:upper:]]* - moves all the upper-case files rm *~ - deleting all the files that end with the character ~ mkdir -p - To create a tree directory ls -amvp - list all the files, hidden files , sorted files with commas